 As shown in Figure xxx, traditional classification methods such as logistic regression predict the phenotype directly from genotype, missing the intermediate information such as transcriptome (Figure xx).
 We build the DSPN via a series of intermediate models which add layers of structure to a logistic model, including a layer for intermediate molecular phenotypes such as gene expression and chromatin state, multiple layers for functional modules and other mid-level phenotypes which may be inferred as hidden nodes in the network, and a layer for high-level phenotypes such as brain traits.
 Finally, we use special forms of connectivity (enforcing sparsity and adding lateral intra-level connections) to integrate our knowledge of QTLs, regulatory network structure, and co-expression modules from earlier sections of the paper (Supplement)

 We examined the connections learnt by the DSPN between intermediate and high-level phenotypes for potential mechanisms.
 For example, the module xxx is connected to genes enriched in the dopaminergic and glutamatergic synapse (GSEA enrichment score > xxx, Figure xx), and the module yyy is connecting to Age, and represents the neuronal cell fractions (Figure xxx).
 Furthermore, we used this model to recapitulate the pathways comprising the cross-layer nodes and predictive edges for particular phenotypes.
 For example, as highlighted in Figure xxx, the schizophrenia (SCZ) trait is activated by two modules on the layer of hidden nodes corresponding to glutamatergic signaling and excitatory synapse, respectively.
 The modules are connected by a set of genes including GRIN1, which are regulated by corresponding QTLs (e.g., rs1146020) and enhancers (e.g., GH09H137166) as shown in the blowup gene regulatory mechanism.
 In addition, we also found some potentially additional molecular mechanisms for SCZ such as module(s) corresponding to dopamine-related pathways and complement pathways (Figure xxx).
-These modules are connected to the C4 family genes, regulated by eQTLs and enhancers (p<1e-4).
+These modules are connected to the C4 family genes, regulated by eQTLs and enhancers (p<1e-4).[[supp??]]

 Moreover, the model also enables practical imputation of a subset of the transcriptome and epigenome, with an accuracy of ~70% (Figure xxx).
 We use the model to improve prediction of biological variables and psychiatric diseases by the addition of transcriptomic data to genotype, as compared to genotype alone.
 In particular, we can predict bipolar disease and schizophrenia with much higher accuracy from the transcriptome than from genotype alone; i.e., three times improvements (+18% vs. +6%) from the random prediction 50% for schizophrenia, Figure XXX).
 The imputed transcriptome also clearly adds predictive value, as we can predict schizophrenia with an accuracy of 61% using our model and an imputed transcriptome compared to 56% with genotype alone.
 This result demonstrates the usefulness of even a limited amount of functional genomics information for unraveling gene-disease relationships.